 ๐Ÿ“ Sukhothai โ€“ Chiang Mai (306 km): 4.30 hrs

-After lunch, drive north about 3 hours and a half hours to Chiang Mai.
-Check in at the hotel and, after freshening up, enjoy lively night in Chiang Mai Town, wandering through the South Gate of the old city to the traditional street food market that opens every evening.
-During the walk, be tempted by the heady aromas emanating from the various food stalls and simple carts, and the guide will be on hand to introduce the many local dishes on offer.
-Some of the most delicious dishes on offer include deep fried pancakes, deep fried taro, kanom jin (rice noodles with curry soup), kanom krok (Thai coconut pudding), noodle soup, pad Thai, and the summer favourite of sweet mango with sticky rice.
+After lunch, drive north for approximately three and a half hours to Chiang Mai.
+Upon arrival, check in at your hotel, then enjoy a lively evening in Chiang Mai town.
+Wander through the South Gate of the old city to the traditional street food market, which opens every evening.
+During the walk, guests will be tempted by the heady aromas from various food stalls and simple carts, while the guide introduces the many local dishes on offer.
+Guests can try whichever dishes catch their fancy.
+Some of the most delicious options include deep-fried pancakes, deep-fried taro, kanom jin rice noodles with curry soup, kanom krok (Thai coconut pudding), noodle soup, Pad Thai, and the summer favorite of sweet mango with sticky rice.
 Guests can also sample the local rice whisky.
-After the evening’s gastronomic adventure, return to the hotel with stomachs filled with delight.
+After this gastronomic adventure, return to the hotel with your stomachs full and spirits lifted.

 Inclusions: